video

 I have included an adverb.

-To help me, I have got my two expanded noun phrases that I chose two characters for, grandfather and Uncle Tunde.
+Okay, to help me, I have got my two expanded noun phrases that I chose two characters for, Grandfather and Uncle Tunde.

-My two expanded noun phrases are calm, comma, relaxed grandfather.
+My two expanded noun phrases are calm, comma relaxed grandfather, lively, comma energetic uncle.

 The sentence I'm going to write is about grandfather.